johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-07-15-using-azd-for-faster-incremental-azure-container-app-deployments-in-azure-devops/index.md

 - We're configuring `azd` to use the Azure CLI for authentication and to enable resource group scoped deployments.
 - We're logging into our Azure Container Registry.
 (If you're not building your image independently of `azd`, then you may not need this step.)
 - We're provisioning our infrastructure using `azd provision --no-prompt`.
 Note that we're providing a number of environment variables to `azd` which will be detected in our `main.bicepparam` file.
-- We're updating the `azure.yml` file with the `WEB_VERSION_TAG` that we need to provide.
-This is us working around the lack of support for environment variables in the `azure.yml` file for the `image` parameter.
 - We're deploying our application using `azd deploy --no-prompt`.
 As we do that, we pass the `CONTAINER_APP_NAME` environment variable which will substitute into the `azure.yaml` file

 You'll note that as we use `azd`, we make heavy use of environment variables.
 These environment variables will be picked up in the `main.bicepparam` file and passed through to the `main.bicep`.
 And of course there's the runtime `SERVICE_[SERVICENAME]_RESOURCE_EXISTS` parameter which `azd` will provide.
 Much of what you see here is inspired by [this documentation](https://learn.microsoft.com/en-gb/azure/developer/azure-developer-cli/configure-devops-pipeline?tabs=azdo).